Mine shell: History

 Dedicated mine shells originate in Europe.
 The origin of the name "mine shell" is unknown but Italy was using the name by 1884 (Granata Mina).

-Mine shells were used in a lot of different types of high caliber cannons, howitzers and mortars both on land and on water around the turn of the century 1900 before seeing a decline after World War I. (See the article Minenwerfer for the use of mine shells in mortars during World War I.) The use of rebar-reinforced fortifications during World War I probably made the shell obsolete as its effect on fortifications was negated by the rebar.
+Mine shells were used in a lot of different types of high caliber cannons, howitzers, and mortars on both land and on water around the turn of the century, before seeing a decline after World War I. (See the article Minenwerfer for the use of mine shells in mortars during World War I.) The use of rebar-reinforced fortifications during World War I probably made the shell obsolete as its effect on fortifications was negated by the rebar.

 German use of mine shells in World War II

 During World War II, mine shells would see a resurgence as the Germans started to use the type in small caliber (initially 20 mm) automatic weapons, both to arm the Luftwaffe's fighter aircraft and for Flak.
 This was an innovation, as prior to this, mine shells had only been constructed in large calibers for technical reasons.
 Larger shells were usually produced by casting, smaller calibers by drilling the cavity for fuse and explosives into a solid steel shot, and neither process was effective at making small projectiles with walls that were sufficiently thin yet strong enough to work as a mine shell.
 While small thick-walled shells fired from automatic guns performed well against ground targets, they were more limited in anti-aircraft use.